PC Technician: Job Outlook & Career Information

-Personal Computer (PC) Technicians, or computer service technicians, are a specialization in the general field of computer, automated teller, and office machine repairers.
-PC Technicians diagnose and repair personal computer hardware and software problems, often at the customer's location.
+Personal computer (PC) technicians, or computer service technicians, are specialized workers in the general field of computer, automated teller, and office machine repairers.
+PC technicians diagnose and repair personal computer hardware and software problems, often at the customer's location.
 They schedule routine maintenance and keep inventory records of a company's computers, printers, and copiers.
-There are several other career options for a PC Technicians with education and experience.
+There are several other career options for PC technicians with education and experience.
 They can become computer network supervisors, open their own repair shop, or have a career repairing other computer-run devices, such as alarm systems.

-The educational requirements needed for a career as a PC Technician are a 2-year associate's degree or a certificate of completion from a vocational school.
-Also available is a 4-year bachelor's degree in computer science, which is offered by many universities and colleges.
-Some of the courses included in these programs are computer technology, electrical system design, and systems administration.
+The common educational requirements for a career as a PC technician include an associate's degree or a certificate of completion from a vocational school.
+Some complete bachelor's degree programs in computer science, which are offered by many universities and colleges.
+Some of the courses found in these programs include computer technology, electrical system design, and systems administration courses.

-PC Technicians are expected to have not only good computer skills but good people skills because they frequently make customer service calls.
-A Personal Computer Technician is required to be highly competent in directing how the hardware and software is used.
-Specifically, they must understand well how personal computer systems interact with each other.
-They should also be able to repair the add-on components of a personal computer: printers, modems, and other accessory equipment.
+PC technicians are expected to have good computer skills and good people skills to be able to make customer service calls.
+PC technicians are required to be highly competent in directing how hardware and software are used.
+Specifically, they must understand how personal computer systems interact with each other.
+They should also be able to repair other computer system components, such as printers, modems, and other accessory equipment.

-The Bureau of Labor Statistics (BLS, www.bls.org) reports that while growth in this field is slower than average, a need for computer service technicians will continue to grow as computer use increases in the coming decades.
-Data collected by the BLS shows the median salary for computer, automated teller and office machine repairers in May 2012 was $17.60 an hour, or $36,620 annually.
+The U.S. Bureau of Labor Statistics (BLS) reports that while growth in this field is projected to be slower than average from 2012 to 2022, a need for computer service technicians will continue to grow as computer use increases in the coming decades.
+Data collected by the BLS shows the median salary for computer, automated teller, and office machine repairers in May 2012 was $17.60 an hour, or $36,620 annually.

-Related to PC Technician: Job Outlook and Career Information for Becoming a PC Technician
+Related to PC Technician: Job Outlook & Career Information

 - Recently Updated